jaxolv/brazilian-e-commerce/README.md

 ---

 ## 🧠 SQL Challenges Content
-The challenges are organized by difficulty level, ranging from basic to advanced.
-The last 20 questions are completely in english.
+The challenges are organized by difficulty level, ranging from intermediate to advanced.
 If you want to see them in more detail, click [here](/sql/CHALLENGES.md) to go directly to the page with all the questions.

 ---